EmptyRain75/mnist-ai-classifier/docs/03_softmax_regression.md

 This document focuses on the theory and derivations that would make the notebook too dense.

+You should learn from the notebook, then if don't understand anything refer to the doc.

 It assumes familiarity with the Logistic Regression foundations developed in `docs/02_logistic_regression.md`, including:

 - linear models